Chart Color Schemes

 Beechworth shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Beechworth's educational attainment significantly exceeds broader benchmarks.
-Among residents aged 15 and above, 33.4% have university qualifications, compared to 19.8% in the SA4 region and 21.1% in the SA3 area.
-Bachelor degrees are the most common at 20.3%, followed by postgraduate qualifications (6.9%) and graduate diplomas (6.2%).
-Vocational credentials are also prominent, with 34.0% of residents holding them - advanced diplomas (12.6%) and certificates (21.4%).
+Beechworth's educational attainment is notably higher than broader averages.
+Specifically, 33.4% of its residents aged 15+ have university qualifications, compared to 19.8% in the SA4 region and 21.1% in the SA3 area.
+Bachelor degrees are most prevalent at 20.3%, followed by postgraduate qualifications (6.9%) and graduate diplomas (6.2%).
+Vocational credentials are also common, with 34.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.6% and certificates for 21.4%.

 Frequently Asked Questions - Education